christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 - [Flowee the Hub](https://flowee.org/) is a one of the newest implementations on the scene.<br /><br />

+- [Bitcoin Verde](https://bitcoinverde.org/documentation/) is another full node implementation.

 This article only focuses on the ABC implementation of Bitcoin Cash.
-I maintain a Docker container for running a full node.
+I maintain a Docker container for running this full node.
 Installation instructions can be found in the [GitHub repository for docker-abc](https://github.com/christroutner/docker-abc).

 ## Indexers
 As mentioned at the beginning of this article, indexers are like little search engines that crawl the blockchain and stitch together metadata that is not directly available from the full node.
 The two most important features that an indexer provides for wallet apps and other modern applications is: